Can you fix sleep apnea without a CPAP machine?

 Positional therapy is another effective alternative to CPAP for treating sleep apnea.
 It involves adjusting your sleep position to prevent airway collapse.

-For some people, sleep apnea symptoms are worse when sleeping on their back.
-This is due to gravity causing the tongue and soft tissues to fall back into the throat.
+Sleep apnea symptoms are worse for some people when sleeping on their back.
+This is due to gravity, causing the tongue and soft tissues to fall back into the throat.
 Sleeping on your side or stomach can help keep the airway open.

-There are special pillows and body positioners available to encourage side sleeping.
-Some people even use wearable devices that vibrate when they roll onto their back.
-Remember, it's important to discuss these options with your healthcare provider to determine the best approach for you.
+Special pillows and body positioners are available to encourage side sleeping.
+Some people even wear wearable devices that vibrate when they roll onto their backs.
+I want to point out that discussing these options with your healthcare provider is essential to determining the best approach for you.

 Oral Appliance Therapy: A Popular CPAP Alternative